Kseniadv/BI_project_single_cell/README.md

 ## Workflow

-Our project is based on open data from the article “Transcriptional programs of neoantigen-specific TIL in anti-PD-1-treated lung cancers” (Caushi J. X. et al., 2021).
-The data was obtained from GEO (GSE173351) and contains Cell Ranger (v3.1.0) output - digital gene expression matrix and TCR data for each sample.

 The workflow of the project presented below:

 ![](pictures/pipline.png)

+The data was obtained from GEO (GSE173351) and contains Cell Ranger (v3.1.0) output - digital gene expression matrix and TCR data for each sample.

 The work was performed on R (version 4.2.3).
 The following R packages were used: